awused/aw-shuffle/README.md

 The [InfallibleShuffler] trait offers a more ergnonomic API for in-memory shufflers.

-There is also a go version, see the [documentation](http://godoc.org/github.com/awused/go-strpick)

 ## Persistent Shufflers

 Aw-Shuffler offers optional persistence through the [`PersistentShuffler`](persistent::PersistentShuffler) trait.
 Currently the only storage backend is RocksDB controlled by the `rocksdb` feature flag.